Neill3d/OpenMoBu/docs/Plugins/solverCalculateNormals.md

 ![compareWithSolverUse](solver_normals.jpg)

  The solver does an auto normals recalculation for connected models.
  It takes a model tesselated mesh which is stored on gpu vertex buffers, then run compute shaders to recalculate and replace normals data.

+ Calculations are fully on gpu, not complex for modern cards, so the solver should not impact your scene performance in general.

-It doesn't take in a count any smoothing group or hard edges threshold information and that's why it could not be a good fit for some models.
+ It doesn't take in a count any smoothing group or hard edges threshold information and that's why it could be not a good fit for some models.
 If your model has a nice uniform mesh with soft normals, that should work fine.

 ### How To Use